Superposition Formulae for the Geometric B\"acklund Transformations of the Hyperbolic and Elliptic Sine-Gordon and

 \section{Introduction}

-In \cite{KRT2022}, we provided a unified geometric proof for the six cases of B\"acklund type Theorem and Integrability Theorem for surfaces in 3-dimensional pseudo-euclidean space, $\R^3_s$, $s=0,1$.
-These cases include the classical results ($s=0$) and also those in the Lorentz-Minkowski 3-space ($s=1$), previously obtained by McNertney \cite{McNertney1980}, Palmer \cite{Palmer1990}, Tian \cite{Tian1997} and Gu-Hu-Inoguchi \cite{Gu-Hu-Inoguchi2002}.
+In \cite{KRT2022}, we provided a unified geometric proof for the six cases of B\"acklund type theorem and integrability theorem for surfaces in 3-dimensional pseudo-Euclidean space, ${\mathbb{R}}^3_s$, $s=0,1$.
+These cases include the classical results ($s=0$) and also those in the Lorentz--Minkowski 3-space ($s=1$), previously obtained by McNertney \cite{McNertney1980}, Palmer \cite{Palmer1990}, Tian \cite{Tian1997} and Gu--Hu--Inoguchi~\cite{Gu--Hu--Inoguchi2002}.